 Enjoy this colorful rainbow Buddha bowl on a cozy fall or winter night!
 Endlessly customizable and loaded with texture and flavor, this easy and healthy vegan dinner can be enjoyed by the whole family.

-Winters can be dark, cold and long — let’s make these months much more enjoyable with our colorful rainbow Buddha bowl!
+Winter can be dark, cold, and long — let’s make these months much more enjoyable with our colorful rainbow Buddha bowl!

 Also called nourish bowls, these versatile meals usually feature lots of different food groups to create a balanced and colorful dish.